-The study will be an out-patient, prospectively randomized, double-blind, vehiclecontrolled, dose-ranging clinical trial involving up to two centers.
-The study is planned as a sequential dose escalation trial.
-Each cohort will be fully enrolled and complete the Week 2 visit to allow for a safety review before initiating enrollment of the next dose group.
+The study will be an out-patient, prospectively randomized, double-blind, vehicle-controlled, two-armed, overlapping, sequential ascending dose group, multi-center clinical trial.
+Each cohort will be fully enrolled and complete the Week 4 visit to allow for a safety review before initiating enrollment of the next dose group.